Hey folks,

 From Wikipedia: InfluxDB is an open-source time series database developed by InfluxData.
 It is written in Go and optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

-I’m using Docker Volumes to persist data.
-We will see later how to backup Docker volumes.
+I’m using Docker volumes to persist data.
+We will see later how to back up Docker volumes.

-- Docker Volumes - How to backup volumes ?
+- Docker Volumes - How to back up volumes?

 Telegraf